quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

     --role-definition-id 00000000-0000-0000-0000-000000000002
 ```

-However, you cannot use any Azure Cosmos DB data plane SDK to authenticate management operations with a Microsoft Entra identity, so you need to create database and container manually.
+You cannot use any Azure Cosmos DB data plane SDK to authenticate management operations with a Microsoft Entra identity, so you need to create database and container manually.
 The following commands create a database `demodb` and a container `democontainer` using Azure CLI.

 ```